 As most children aren’t currently receiving vaccines, can children travel with me?

-What happens if I have travelled outside of the Common Travel Area in the 10 days prior to my arrival in the Isle of Man?
+What happens if I have travelled outside of the Common Travel Area (UK, Channel Islands and Republic of Ireland) in the 10 days prior to my arrival in the Isle of Man?

 Do I need to have received a specific type of COVID-19 vaccine?

-You need to have completed the full course of any vaccination (either one or two doses depending on the type of vaccine you are given).
-Individuals taking part in a qualifying clinical trial for a vaccine would also be recognised for a vaccine exemption.
+If you are aged 18 or over, you need to have completed the full course of any vaccination (either one or two doses depending on the type of vaccine you are given).
 At the moment only those who have had the full course of the following vaccines are able to apply to travel to the Isle of Man under a vaccination exemption: